Global 1,2,3,4-Butanetetracarboxylic Acid (CAS 1703-58-8) Market Research Report 2024

 1,2,3,4- butanetetracarboxylic acid (BTCA) is a perfect formaldehyde-free durable press(DP) finishing agent.
 It has high activity of reaction and no irritant odor

-This report contains market size and forecasts of 1,2,3,4-Butanetetracarboxylic Acid (CAS 1703-58-8) in China, including the following market information:
+This report contains market size and forecasts of 1,2,3,4-Butanetetracarboxylic Acid (CAS 1703-58-8) in US, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the 1,2,3,4-Butanetetracarboxylic Acid (CAS 1703-58-8) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.